|

 problems with varying steel composition* BUT you save enormously

-because there is no mining cost or overseas transport costs AND
+because there is no mining cost, no overseas transport costs, no

 less junk lying around!
 (NOTE: * some companies send their own